victorvartan/OpenLocationCode-TransactSQL/README.md

 # Usage

-After creating the stored procedure in the database and adding a new column PlusCode to my table, I ran the following query to fill in the values:
+After creating the function in the database and adding a new column PlusCode to my table, I ran the following query to fill in the values:

 ```SQL
 UPDATE Addresses